SCEDC/anss-comcat/_catalogs/ci.md

 ## Other Notifications

-- As of September 22, 21:30 UTC, events in the catalog have depths referenced to the WGS84 ellipsoid.
+- As of 21:30 UTC September 22, 2015, events in the catalog have depths referenced to the WGS84 ellipsoid.
 Prior to this date depths are referenced to the model datum.
 We are in the process of migrating past data to the new datum and will post an announcement when that effort is finished.